Matt Leinart: Personal life

+Leinart's mother was Linda (née Primak) and his father is Bob Leinart.

-Leinart has a son with Brynn Cameron, a former USC women's basketball player.
-The couple split before their son's birth.
+Leinart has a son, Cole, with Brynn Cameron, a former USC women's basketball player.
+The couple split before their son's birth in October 2006.
+Cole Leinart, a quarterback in high school, signed as a member of SMU's 2026 recruiting class in December 2025.

-His mother was Linda (née Primak) and his father is Bob Leinart.

 In May 2018, Leinart married Make It or Break It and The Mentalist actress Josie Loren at the Basilica of St. Lawrence in Asheville, North Carolina.
 In January 2020, Loren gave birth to Leinart's second son.
-In May 2021, Loren had his third son.
+In May 2021, Loren had Leinart's third son.
 Loren had their first daughter who was born in February 2025.

 As of January 2023, Leinart is an analyst on Big Noon Kickoff for Fox Sports 1.

+Leinart also co-hosts the Throwbacks podcast with Jerry Ferrara.